ashen007/Probability-Introduction-With-Julia/scripts/01-set theory/set-theory.md

 \lbrace HH, HT, TH, TT \rbrace \text{ in two coin flips}
 $$

-in second case can use rule that says wheather each possible object is or isn't in the set. for example,
+in second case can use rule that says whether each possible object is or isn't in the set. for example,

 $$